 Here, for your reading and visual pleasure, we present PRINT’s annual list of design books released over the past year, as collected by PRINT Editor-in-Chief Zachary Petit.
-Despite its disastrous reputation, 2016 was an interesting year for design books, with a surprising quantity of reissues among those below.
+Despite its disastrous reputation, this past year was an interesting year for design books, with a surprising quantity of reissues among those below.
 Whether you’re looking for reading material, inspiration for the coming year, or a gift for that creative person in your life, these books—listed in no particular order—are sure to enlighten and edify.

 (Want more?
 Check out last year’s selection here.)